General curves on algebraic surfaces: Free fibrations and general curves

-From the definition it follows that if the fibres of $f$ have general moduli then, up to taking a general deformation of $f$, we may assume that a general fibre $C$ of $f$ is a general curve of genus $g$.
-The following are some well known properties of a general curve which we will use:
+Whether a given family has general moduli can be checked in practice by means of the Kodaira-Spencer map.
+The following are some well known properties of a general curve that we will use: